The Viewpoint: How bank accounts became the gateway to greater customer loyalty

 The whole family can contribute to saving for the children's financial future, saving becomes a routine for everyone.
 Clanq combines the savings process with cashback on every purchase, saving rules and sustainable investments for better performance.

-By contrast, Vivid Money bills itself as a financial "super-app".
-Alongside basic bank account and money management features, users can invest in stocks, shares, and even cryptocurrencies and other digital assets.
+By contrast, alongside basic bank account and money management features, a financial "super-app" can offer users investment digital assets like stocks, shares, and even cryptocurrencies.

 Aside from growing specialization, the technological landscape has also shifted.